Ya-Foo/MUN-register/documents/DOCUMENTATION.md

 ## Contributing

+> [!NOTE]
+> If this is your first time contributing to this project, please add your name to the [CONTRIBUTION.md](CONTRIBUTORS.md) file along with the date when you joined this project and your GitHub username.
+This is so that you guys all get acknowledged for your hard work.

-1. Ensure you have Python installed.
+1. Ensure you have Python and Git installed.
 2. Create a GitHub account if not already done so.
 3. Fork this repo.
 4. Make a clone of the forked repo on your local machine.